Level 3 and Experienced Bookkeepers

 Who are Level 3 / Experienced Bookkeepers?

-Their level of experience is good but often it’s at a low level and usually in just one, maybe two industries because of the short amount of time they’ve worked in the sector.
-As a result, they may need training, instruction and support from someone more senior in the company to progress in their career.
+Their level of experience is usually very good in one, maybe two industries because of the amount of time they’ve worked in the sector.
+As a result, they can provide valuable information and recommendations based on their experience but may need training, instruction and support from someone more senior in the company to progress in their career if they want to work in a different industry.

 Benefits of Hiring Level 3 Bookkeepers and Accounting Clerks